KiFilterFiberContext/warbird-hook/README.md

 #pragma warbird(end_shuffle)
 };
 ```
-One can recalculate the checksum and modify the global structure to circumvent this.
+One can recalculate the checksum and modify the global structure or patch the check to circumvent this.